pyproximal.optimization.primal.GeneralizedProximalGradient#

 acceleration: :obj:`str`, optional

-Acceleration (vandenberghe or fista)
+Acceleration (None, vandenberghe or fista)

 callbackcallable, optional